- Writing for the VCH

 Simon Draper, County Assistant Editor

 Dr Simon Draper (Assistant Editor) joined VCH Oxfordshire in 2012, having previously worked for the VCH in Gloucestershire (2007-10), and for the University of the West of England's British Surnames project.
 A landscape historian by training, in 2005 Simon completed a Durham University PhD on the early landscape and settlement of Wiltshire, which was published in 2006 as Landscape, Settlement, and Society in Roman and Early Medieval Wiltshire.
 He is also Hon.
 Editor of the Transactions of the Bristol and Gloucestershire Archaeological Society.
-Simon contributed several parish histories for VCH Gloucestershire, and for Oxfordshire has researched and written Brightwell Baldwin and Newington for the Ewelme Hundred volume in July 2016), and more recently Shipton-under-Wychwood and Ascott-under-Wychwood for the forthcoming Wychwood volume.
+Simon contributed several parish histories for VCH Gloucestershire, and for Oxfordshire has researched and written Brightwell Baldwin and Newington (published in the Ewelme Hundred volume in July 2016), and more recently Shipton-under-Wychwood and Ascott-under-Wychwood for the forthcoming Wychwood volume.
 He is currently working on Goring and Whitchurch for our South Chilterns volume (Volume XX).
 Email firstname.lastname@example.org